PixarV/terraform-provider-r4/docs/resources/instance.md

   If an image is specified in the launch template, the `ami` setting will override it.
     * _Constraints:_ Required unless `launch_template` is specified
 * `associate_public_ip_address` - (Optional) Indicates whether to associate a public IP address with an instance in a VPC.
-    * _Constraints:_ Conflicts with `network_interface`
+    * _Constraints:_ Conflicts with the `network_interface` argument

-      The address will be assigned to the `eth0` interface only if there are free allocated external addresses.
+    ~> **Note** The address will be assigned to the `eth0` interface only if there are free allocated external addresses.
-      This operation is available only for instances running in the VPC and for new network interfaces
+    This operation is available only for instances running in the VPC and for new network interfaces.

 * `availability_zone` - (Optional) An availability zone to start the instance in.
 * `disable_api_termination` - (Optional) If `true`, disables the possibility to terminate an instance via API.
 * `ebs_block_device` - (Optional) One or more configuration blocks with additional EBS block devices to attach to the instance.
 The structure of this block and details on drift detection are [described below](#ebs_block_device).
 When accessing this as an attribute reference, it is a set of objects.